 - Session 2 Saturday August 13: 1:00 pm to 5:00 pm PDT

 - Session 3 Sunday August 14: TBD

 CISA and Idaho National Lab Escape Room: CISA and Idaho National Lab invite you to participate in an immersive Escape Room adventure to test your cybersecurity and infrastructure protection skills.
 This Escape Room will challenge you and your Team through a series of traditional time-bound Escape Room challenges mixed with cybersecurity elements.
 Participant’s skills will be confronted with cybersecurity puzzles involving wireless technologies, Open Source Intelligence (OSINT) analysis, database exploitation, network discovery, industrial control systems, cryptography, Arduino backed puzzles, and more.
 With the mix of traditional escape room puzzles, there is enough to do for everyone regardless of the level of their cyber skills.
-Come have fun while learning more about cybersecurity with CISA and Idaho National Lab.
-Swing by the ICS Village to reserve a time for your team.
+Come have fun while learning more about cybersecurity with CISA and Idaho National Lab. [[Register Your Team Today]]

 Escape Room Scenario: A disgruntled employee, Bob, has been plotting to bring down the company where he works.
 In retaliation for his perceived mistreatment, Bob has created an electromagnetic pulse device (EMP) to take out sensitive industrial control systems in the area.
 Thanks to a few diligent and observant company employees, Bob was taken into custody but not before the timer on the device could be activated!
 The EMP device has been armed and the clock is ticking.
 CISA needs your help in protecting our critical infrastructure by following the clues found in Bob’s office to help CISA to disarm the EMP device before it is too late.